nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 dad
 ```

-- After completing the deletion of completed tasks, the task list will automatically revert back to displaying all tasks, ensuring you have a comprehensive overview of your remaining to-dos.
+- After completing the deletion of completed tasks, the task list will automatically revert back to displaying all tasks, ensuring you have a comprehensive overview of your remaining tasks.

 {% include admonition.html type="warning" title="Warning" body="